Difference Between Class and Interface

 1. In a class, the keyword named class is used to declare it.
 In an interface, a keyword named interface is used to declare it.

 2. The members of a class don’t need to be public.
 It can be public, private, as well as protected.
-Whereas the members of an interface are public by default.
+In contrast, the members of an interface are public by default.

 3. A class can have a method body.
 It contains concrete methods.
 The interface can not have a method with bodies.
 They contain abstract methods.

 5. Classes in a program might have constructors.
 They are a block of coding structures in a program, quite similar to methods.
-The interface does not have any constructor.
+The interface does not have any constructors.

 References